Competency-based interviews are a challenge all of their own

 What is a competency-based interview?

 In order to tackle a competency-based interview (also known as a situational or behavioural interview), you first have to know what it is.
 Perhaps more importantly, you also have to understand how they differ from the traditional interview style.

 While conventional job interviews often ask candidates about their experience and hard skills, competency-based interviews will ask about specific scenarios you've been faced with that demonstrate your soft skills.
 The idea is that by answering these questions and providing practical examples, you'll show the recruiter how your past experience will help you in the future.

 Every employer will have an idea of the skills and abilities they're looking for, so you must make sure you tick the right boxes.
 Luckily for you, the job advert is your cheat sheet for this.

 Use the personal specification section to find out what skills the employer wants; these might be anything from teamwork to problem-solving.
 Then, think of examples where you've used these qualities in the past.
 They don't even have to be from work!
 Maybe you led your local football team to victory, which could be evidence of your great leadership skills.

 Be sure to have these examples in the forefront of your mind to use when relevant.
-This will help you think of ideas quickly when put on the spot.
+This will help you to think of ideas quickly when put on the spot.